Joeyb555/assignment-3--fundamentals-of-computing-1--cs-114--spring-2025/README.md

 3. As part of the `Matrix` class, write a `private` method called `swap` that will accept four arguments: `x1`, `y1`, `x2`, and `y2`, each representing the indices of the two elements in the matrix that should be swapped.
 4. Write a `public` method called `printMatrix` that accepts no arguments and returns nothing.
 It should print the matrix, highlighting in yellow the diagonal from top right to bottom left.
 5. Write a `public` method called `populateMatrix` that accepts no arguments and returns nothing.
 It should simply populate the matrix with values from `1–(size × size)`.
 6. Write a `public` method called `flipMatrix` that accepts no arguments and returns nothing.
 It should “flip” the matrix’s values along the diagonal from top right to bottom left.
-The elements that comprise the diagonal should be highlight and not swapped.
+The elements that comprise the diagonal should be highlighted and not swapped.

 ---